john-cd/rust_howto/bk/src/code_organization/use_keyword.md

 ## Bring an Item from an External Crate into Scope {#bring-item-from-external-crate-into-scope}

-To bring items from an external crate into scope, without having to write their full paths every time, write a [`use`](https://doc.rust-lang.org/reference/items/use-declarations.html)↗{{hi:use}} declaration with a path that begins with the external crate name.
+To bring items from an external crate into scope, without having to write their full paths every time, write a [`use`][book~rust-reference~use-declarations]↗{{hi:use}} declaration with a path that begins with the external crate name.
 See also the [[dependencies | Dependencies]] chapter.

 ```rust,editable
 {{#include ../../crates/code_organization/examples/use/use_external_crate.rs:example}}